-After the diner, I entered my bedroom and knew instantly by the sight of vacuum lines that my mom had been there.
+After the diner, I entered my bedroom and knew by the sight of vacuum lines that my mom had been there.
 Now my messes were re-piled so that for a week anything I looked for would be impossible to find.
-My bed had been made and on top of it was a collection of items that I'd rather stay lost, things that had fallen into what I pretended was the infinite chasm between my bed and the wall - books from high school with numbers stamped on the spines, brochures from colleges I couldn't afford, and Antigone, the book we were supposed to read as part of a college-wide "Summer Books" project.
+My bed had been made, and on top of it was a collection of items that I'd rather stayed lost, things that had fallen into the infinite chasm between my bed and the wall-books from high school with numbers stamped on the spines, brochures from colleges I couldn't afford, and Antigone, the book we were supposed to read as part of a college-wide "Summer Books" project.
 "I have to read this book, Anti-Gone," I'd made the mistake of saying to Audrey one day.
 She just shook her head, scowled, and walked away, leaving me to say it again to my mother who corrected me with a similar shake of the head.
 After that, I'd put off reading the book and had almost forgotten about it.
-It seemed like being too stupid to pronounce Antigone was almost the same as being too stupid for college, for the scholarship I'd gotten, which, though I tried not to think about it, was starting to feel like a weight fat with expectation.
+Being too stupid to pronounce Antigone was almost the same as being too stupid for college, for the scholarship I'd gotten, which, though I tried not to think about it, was starting to feel like a weight fat with expectation.

-The following week Julie stopped by for lunch, but we didn't end up talking about much.
-She seemed preoccupied and spent her time bending a juice box draw back and forth, and I thought maybe the week before she and Marcus had hooked up in the diner bathroom during a long absence in which Raman and I had rearranged our French Fries into the shapes of animals.
+When Julie stopped by for lunch the following week, we didn't end up talking about much.
+She bent a juice box draw back and forth, and I thought maybe the week before she and Marcus had hooked up in the diner bathroom during a long absence in which Raman and I had rearranged our French Fries into the shapes of animals.
 Compared to her, I felt like a child.
 It didn't seem fair that she got to be the one distracted, when she was always doing the things teenagers were supposed to be doing.